Equorea – 6/12. Gaspare

-The exhibition is the first appointment of Equorea (of seas, ice, clouds and other waters), a project curated by Giulia Bortoluzzi, which involves, from January 7h, 2023 to January 9th, 2024, twelve Italian contemporary artists invited to explore the topic of water in twelve monthly solo shows, scheduled in a sequence that follows the lunar calendar.
+The exhibition is the sixth appointment of Equorea (of seas, ice, clouds and other waters), a project curated by Giulia Bortoluzzi, which involves, from January 7h, 2023 to January 9th, 2024, twelve Italian contemporary artists invited to explore the topic of water in twelve monthly solo shows, scheduled in a sequence that follows the lunar calendar.

 The title references Eugenio Montale’s poem Falsetto (1923), published in the collection Ossi di Seppia (1925).
 The poem revolves around a girl called Esterina, described as an ocean creature (“equorea creatura”), and frames the sea as a metaphor for life and the wonder of living without worrying about the future: “The power that tempers you is water, in water you find and renew yourself.”
 Montale’s work picks up on the way we habitually associate water with life, a notion echoed by Mircea Eliade in A History of Religious Ideas (1949), which describes it as the total of all “virtualities”, the matrix for all potential life, the foundation of the whole world.
 Water is at the origin of all cosmic manifestation, symbolizing the primordial substance from which all forms arise, and to which they return, by regression or cataclysm.
 Water lies at the beginning and end of every historical or cosmic cycle.
 It will always exist, and never be alone, because it is germinative, encompassing the virtualities of all forms in its own undivided unity.
 In cosmogony, mythology, ritual, and iconography, water performs the same function: it precedes all forms and sustains all of creation.
 A symbol of life, it gives universal becoming a cyclical structure.